turnersale/reading_notes/reading/geron_hands_on_ml.md

   - Not all functions are convex (meaning you may converge to a local minimum rather than a global, or stop at a plateau)
   - Parameter space: the dimensions that must be searched, more features means more dimensions
   - Batch Gradient Descent:
-    - In order to reduce the cost function, we have to calculate the partial derivative of each parameter independently to see which way to &quot;step&quot;
+    - In order to reduce the cost function, we have to calculate the partial derivative of each parameter independently to see which way to "step"
     - This gradient vector can be calculated all together (see pg.
 117 for equation)
     - This is called batch gradient descent because we use the entire set of data X for each step
     - This means it does not scale very well for large datasets, but is very scalable for many features